-- The night I camped on the Mogollon Rim, there was an all-night elk dance party.
+- There was an all-night elk dance party the night I camped on the Mogollon Rim.
 They kept waking me up with bugling and hoofbeats.

 - Barrel cactus fruits are edible and taste like bell peppers.
 Also, a handful of barrel cacti were confused and still blooming even in October.
 Other than a couple equally-confused saguaros, they were the only flowering cacti I saw.

 - There is a big gorgeous crested saguaro right off the trail.
 Spotting it was the single best moment of my hike, southern terminus be damned.

 - That said, hiking up to the terminus was pretty cool, and I enjoyed visiting the USA/Mexico border for the third time, in a third location, while still never having actually entered Mexico.
 (Previously: at the end of my Pacific Coast bike tour and at the beginning of the Pacific Crest Trail.)
 There was a giant hole in the fence at the monument, which many hikers traverse for photos, but it was important to me to spend 44 days hiking up to the border and turn around and leave.